-This paper discusses the comparative advantages of buying TimeControl vs. writing a custom built timesheet system.
-While creating a timekeeping system may seem trivial at first, a moment's consideration will show how complex it is.
-We've taken some conservative estimates of creating a department level timesheet system and put them next to sample TimeControl pricing.Open Whitepapers
+This paper discusses the comparative advantages and challenges of buying or subscribing to TimeControl vs. writing your own custom built timesheet system.
+While creating a custom timesheet system may seem trivial at first, a moment's consideration will show how complex it can be.
+We've taken some conservative estimates of creating an organizational timesheet system and put them next to sample TimeControl and TimeControl Online pricing.Open Whitepapers

 Using TimeControl, MS Project and SharePoint to create an EPM Environment

 While TimeControl includes links to Microsoft Project Server, there are still over 20 million people using Microsoft Project Standard and Professional for their project scheduling needs.
 With the incredible rise of SharePoint as a collaboration tool, there are many executives who are looking to use both these tools as cornerstones of an organizational project management system.
 The missing element is time.
 This white paper discusses how to create a project management system for the enterprise using Microsoft Project Standard or Project Professional along with SharePoint and TimeControl.Open Whitepapers

 Collecting Labor Actuals in an Industrial Environment with TimeControl Industrial (TCi)